krishna-gramener/moviebuff/README.md

 1. **Transcript Tab**: View synchronized transcript with real-time highlighting
    - Click any timestamp to jump to that moment
    - Active line highlights as video plays
-2. **Summary Tab**: Read AI-generated detailed summary
+2. **Summary Tab**: Read country-specific summaries
+   - Select country using flag buttons (🇮🇳 🇺🇸 🇫🇷 🇯🇵)
-   - View sentiment analysis
+   - View culturally-tailored summary for selected region
+   - See region-specific rating (updates dynamically)
    - Check video length and metadata
 3. **Genres Tab**: Explore genre classifications
    - See confidence scores with visual bars